These clean eating soft pretzels are a great, take-along snack to have on hand!

 - 1 packet rapid rise yeast

-- 2 tablespoons safflower oil (any oil will work)
+- 2 tbsp. oil (any light flavored oil will work)

-- Now you can shape your dough as shown below.
+Now you can shape your dough as shown.
 The cord of dough in picture 1 is approximately 1/2 inch thick and approximately 14 inches long.